alexlib/previous_website/research.md

 turbulent flows in Eulerian and Lagrangian framework.

 ### Current research projects
 1. Stratified turbulent flows:
+   * Proper orthogonal decomposition (POD) of stratified wakes
-   * stratified patch
+   * dispersion of a stratified patch
-   * accelerating airfoil
+   * flow in the wake of an accelerating hydrofoil
 2. Turbulent flows with dilute polymers
 3. Resuspension of particulate materials
 4. Fluid-structure interaction of flexible plates